MissVeronica/um-triple-forms/README.md

 2. Insert the new Form IDs into the shortcode like <code>[um_triple_forms screen="123" tablet="456" mobile="789"]</code>
 3. All UM Forms and Directories are supported by the Plugin.

+## Updates
+1. Version 1.1.0 Support for UM 2.9.2

-## Installation
+## Installation & Updates
-1. Install by downloading the plugin ZIP file and install as a new Plugin, which you upload in WordPress -> Plugins -> Add New -> Upload Plugin.
+1. Install by downloading the plugin ZIP file (Green button) and install or update as a new WP Plugin, which you upload in WordPress -> Plugins -> Add New -> Upload Plugin.
 2. Activate the Plugin: Ultimate Member - Triple Forms Shortcode